 - Stops Bailiffs and Legal Action against the Company; including HMRC / TAX / VAT Enforcement

-- Process can be completed by Phone and Email – usually no need to attend any Meetings with Creditors
+- Can be completed by Phone and Email – usually no need to attend any Meetings.

-- The cost of the Liquidation is usually covered by the value of company asset
+- The costs of formal insolvency are usually covered by the value of company asset

 - No ongoing monthly payment plans

-- Simple process that does not require your Creditors to agree to it
+- Simple way to close company that does not require your Creditors to agree to it

 - Employees can often claim unpaid wages, holiday pay and redundancy from the Insolvency Service*

 - Directors may also be able to claim back ‘thousands’ in unpaid wages and redundancy

 - Any liquidation process brings with it an investigation into the directors’ conduct and dealings